mjfrigaard/tidyverse-tips/content/about.md

 ![](/./about_files/tidyverse-tips-logo.jpg)

-## Who am I?

-My name is Martin Frigaard.
-I'm a data scientist and writer.
-I've been programming in R since 2009 and I regularly contribute to [Storybench's Data Journalism with R](http://www.storybench.org/category/data-journalism-in-r/).
-I created this site specifically to catalog the growing list of `tidyverse` [packages](https://www.tidyverse.org/packages/), blog posts, books, tweets, and tips.

 ## Installing the `tidyverse`

 The packages in the `tidyverse` can be loaded into [R](https://cran.r-project.org/) or [RStudio](https://rstudio.com/) by typing the following commands into the console: